CismonX/paleman/readme.md

 Return value can be of any type.
 If not return true, it will be sent to client.

-Note that both timer functions and initialize functions are called in the same Task worker.
+Note that both timer functions and initialize functions are called in the same Task Worker.

 ## Configure functions

-Configure functions are independent from tasks, and they are called in HTTP workers when the control panel initiates a set operation.
+Configure functions are independent from tasks, and they are called in Control Workers when the control panel initiates a set operation.
 Normally, configure functions are used to modify the settings of current running tasks.

 Function name should be "$func\_name"+"\_set", such as "user\_set".
 Parameter passing of configure functions is identical to that of add functions.